Short curriculum vitae

 The last intake of students at Delft occurred in September 1999, leading to his early retirment from ITC in 2004.
 He set up Earthworks BV as a vehicle for pursuing consulting projects in the 'emeritus' phase of his career.

-He is now devoting his time increasingly to research interests in the re-assembly of Gondwana and the precise mechanism of its dispersal.
+He is now devoting his time to research interests in the re-assembly of Gondwana and the precise mechanism of its dispersal.
 In this role he is an active team member of the Gondwana Map project (IGCP-628) at the State University of Rio de Janeiro.
 A course of lectures entitled African Geodynamics (brochure) resulting from this work has now been given 14 times in five different continents.
 He served as visiting professor at the University of the Witwatersrand, Johannesburg 2005-2010.
 He has delivered numerous talks and lectures at scientific conferences including as Association Lecturer at IAGA's 11th Scientific Assembly at Sopron, Hungary (2009) and as distinguished lecturer in Europe for the AAPG in 2011.
 Most recently he won the 'Best Oral Paper' award at the Petroleum Exploration Society of Great Britain's 'Africa' meeting in London in September 2015.

 Colin still lives in the old centre of Delft and works from an independent office nearby.
+He became a Dutch citizen in 2018.